-Theology students enrolled in the Master of Divinity (MDIV), Master of Arts in Social Change (MASC), and Master of Arts in Pastoral and Spiritual Care (MAPSC), will participate in a three phase program designed to promote personal and professional formation:
+Theology students enrolled in the Master of Divinity (MDIV), Master of Arts in Social Justice and Ethics (MASJE), and Master of Arts in Pastoral and Spiritual Care (MAPSC), will participate in a three phase program designed to promote personal and professional formation:

 Psychological instruments are taken to assess fitness, competence, and readiness for ministry.
-Results are individually reviewed with each student by the Iliff Consultation and Guidance Center.
+Results are individually reviewed with each student by the Iliff Consultation and Formation Center.

 - Strong Interest Inventory (SII)

 - California Psychological Inventory (CPI)